Restream/reindexer/cpp_src/server/contrib/server.md

 #### Description
 This operation will update index parameters.
 E.g. type of field or type of index.
-Operation  is synchronious, so it can take long time, if namespace contains bunch of documents
+Operation synchronous, so it can take long time, if namespace contains bunch of documents

 #### Parameters